-We are impatient creatures and when your motivation is buoyed off the back of a great business idea, it can be overwhelming to face up to the difference between where you are and where you want to be.
+We are impatient creatures and a great business plan creates a wave of motivation.
+It can be overwhelming to face up to the difference between where you are and where you want to be.

 Make it as easy as possible to take the first step.
-Wake up early and make your favourite coffee, boot up the computer and plan your day and what you want to achieve.
+Wake up early and make your favourite coffee, start the computer and plan your day.
+What do you want to achieve?
 Develop a real passion for your subject, study it and immerse yourself in the love of the process.
 At this point, don’t worry about making yourself accountable, or even about making any money at first.
 This is about establishing what you enjoy for the sheer love and excitement of trying something new.

 Step 5: Treat this side project as if it were as important as your day job

-The idea is to put enough pressure on yourself, but only pressure to take the next steps (not pressure to achieve an outcome).
+The idea is to put enough pressure on yourself, but only pressure to take the next steps.
+Do not place too much pressure on yourself to achieve an outcome.
 Until you place enough importance on your side project it will inevitably fall down the priority list.
-Some ideas for what you can do to simulate the same level of organisation and administration that you would otherwise have in your main job:
+Some ideas for what you can do to simulate the productivity you would have in your main job:

-- Use a planning board to map out activities / tasks that need to be actioned (I use Trello for this blog)
+- Use a planning board to map out activities that need to be actioned (I use Trello for this blog)

 - Start each day with a toolbox talk and plan what you want to achieve for the day

 - Try to build processes that automate a lot of the drudgery that you would normally have in your day job.
-I’ve found it really exciting and rewarding to explore new process flows that I don’t have available to me in the day job, due to being bound to the infrastructure we have.
+I’ve found it rewarding to explore new automation flows that I don’t have available to me in the day job.

 - If possible try to get feedback early on, and not just from people who are close to you.

 You aren’t defined by any job and there are steps you can take to increase your personal resiliency and agency.
-By increasing the time you have available to work on passion projects and by having the right level of motivation and direction, there’s no reason why any of us can’t use this FI/RE catalyst to bring our retirement dates forward.
+By increasing the time you have available to work on passion projects we foster an environment for motivation.
+There’s no reason why any of us can’t use this FI/RE catalyst to bring our retirement dates forward.

-The added advantage of finding a passion project is that it gives you an opportunity to explore what you might want to do beyond your retirement years.
-This is something that a lot of us dream about, but the reality is that many get bored without a distraction or a greater meaning.
+The added advantage of a passion project is that it gives us an opportunity to explore interests beyond retirement.
+The reality is that many get bored without a distraction or a greater meaning.

-As long as you are willing to work hard at creating a service that people want, I firmly believe that the above advice can apply to anyone, particularly those interested in FI/RE, as this indicates the presence of motivation and bigger-picture thinking that the majority of the population don’t possess.
+Providing you are willing to work hard at creating a service that people want, you can succeed.
+I believe that the above advice can apply to anyone, particularly those interested in FI/RE.
+An interest in indicates the presence of motivation and bigger-picture thinking that the majority of the population don’t possess.